apache/commons-digester/commons-digester3-examples/xmlrules/addressbook/readme.txt

   rules specified in an external file.
 * how to parse a file
 * how to use the "object create" rule to create java objects
-* how to use the "set properties" rule (basic usage) to map xml attributes to java bean properties.
+* how to use the "set properties" rule (basic usage) to map XML attributes to java bean properties.
 * how to use the "set nested properties" rule (basic usage) to map nested elements to java bean properties.